Bamboo Plants: Your No-Dirt, No-Fuss Touch of Green

-Many people like to keep their bamboos in clear glass containers filled with pebbles and water and this is a good solution both because it's attractive and because it provides a humid micro-environment for the bamboo plant.
+Many people like to keep their bamboo in clear glass containers filled with pebbles and water.
+This is a good solution both because it’s attractive and provides a humid micro-environment for the bamboo plant.

 To know how much water your bamboo plant should have, keep an eye on its roots.
 Before your bamboo stalks have roots, they should be in one to three inches of water.
 After roots develop, make sure the roots are covered in water.